jadey1223/battleship/readme.md

 * [Visual studio code](https://code.visualstudio.com/)

-    - a code editor used to write code for web technologies such as JSX/React, HTML, CSS, SCSS, Less, and JSON.
+    - a code editor used to write code for web technologies such as JSX/React, HTML, CSS, Python, Less, and JSON.

 # Deployment